mltframework/shotcut_web/FAQ.md

 Operating system: 64-bit Windows 10 (build 1809) - 11, Apple macOS 12 - 15, or
 64-bit Linux with at least glibc 2.31.

-CPU: x86-64 Intel or AMD; at least one 2 GHz core for SD, 4 cores for HD, and 8 cores for 4K.
+CPU: x86-64 Intel or AMD, or 64-bit ARM e.g. Apple Silicon or Qualcomm Snapdragon X; at least one 2 GHz core for SD, 4 cores for
+HD, and 8 cores for 4K.

 GPU: OpenGL 2.0 that works correctly and is compatible on Linux, Direct3D 11 on Windows.